 Children this age learn by exploring and asking questions.
 They’re developing language and social skills, including sharing.
 They may want to try simple tasks on their own and will probably learn by trying new things and taking risks.
 Help your preschooler by adding the following age-appropriate discipline techniques to those above:

 - Use positive timeouts when your child needs to cool off.
 Timeouts should be no longer than one minute for each year of your child’s life.
-Do not give attention, but give your child comfort items to help him or her to calm down.
+Do not give attention, but give your child comfort items to help him or her calm down.

 - Focus on what your child should do instead of what not to do.

 - Praise good behavior rather than punish misbehavior.
-Rewards are fine, but not when they become more important to the child than the good behavior.
+Rewards are fine but not when they become more important to the child than the good behavior.

 - Establish rules, set clear limits and follow through if rules are broken.
 Natural and logical consequences are appropriate for breaking your rules.

 6 to 12 years old